 Comedy and melodramatic uses of the trope (such as a film or game reviewer having a Critic Breakdown) are far less likely to lead to long-term problems; the character simply snaps back after a few minutes.
 A character in a slapstick comedy show may be thrown into several blue screens in one episode, as a Running Gag.

-If opponents discover a character's BSOD trigger, they may employ it as a weapon although if they over-use it, the victim may wise up and seek treatment.
+If opponents discover a character's BSOD trigger, they may employ it as a weapon — although if they over-use it, the victim may wise up and seek treatment.
 Even comedy characters can find that a BSOD leads to Character Development, marking the start of a series of new experiences, or causing them to revise their world-view.
 Hope Is Scary is a frequent reaction to the beginning of recovery for any character.
-He's Back often marks a character's full recovery, perhaps accompanied by a "World of Cardboard" Speech.
+He's Back! often marks a character's full recovery, perhaps accompanied by a "No More Holding Back" Speech.
 Conversely, a character who never recovers has fallen over the Despair Event Horizon.

-Compare Heroic RRoD (the physical equivalent), Freak Out!, and Deer in the Headlights.
+Compare Heroic RRoD (the physical equivalent), Freak Out, and Deer in the Headlights.
 One common reaction is I Think You Broke Him.
 In Real Life psychology, this sort of thing is known as an acute stress reaction, or a mental breakdown, and is related to Post Traumatic Stress Disorder.
-If a character starts singing about their (or someone else's) Heroic BSOD, then it's also an example of BSoD Song
+If a character goes into the BSOD state because of issues or revelations regarding who or what they are, they're having an Identity Breakdown.
+If a character starts singing about their (or someone else's) Heroic BSOD, then it's also an example of BSoD Song.

-Individuals afflicted with this trope are often seen exhibiting the classic Thousand-Yard Stare, with its blank, emotionless expression and unfocussed, empty eyes.
+Individuals afflicted with this trope are often seen exhibiting the classic Thousand-Yard Stare, with its blank, emotionless expression and unfocused, empty eyes.